Artificial Intelligence Requires Real Intelligence

 4. Solving Problems.
 When there’s a gap between what’s expected and what happens, that’s a problem.
 When your revenue falls short of expectations, the variance represents a problem.
 How did the signals get missed when a sales forecast to a specific customer group or segment exceeds expectations (a positive variance)?
 When a process becomes too cumbersome and costly, impacting product quality or customer expectations, that’s a problem.
 Problems are everywhere, and the astute businessperson must be able to drill down into the details to find the root cause and pull back to see how to solve the problem, not just treat the symptom.

 With all of this, it comes down to developing business acumen.
 The reason I teach business acumen is to help people think.
 Business Acumen Institute is not about artificial intelligence; it’s about building real intelligence.
-Pick up a copy of The Business Acumen Handbook or visit us at www.business-acumen.com to learn more.
+Pick up a copy of The Business Acumen Handbook or visit our site (business-acumen.com) to learn more.